 These kind of simple stories need to be told more.

-Wild Tales is multi tale film.
+Wild Tales is multi story film.
 Six separate shorts move at breakneck speed, madly entertaining through out.

 Wild Tales focuses on individual characterisation.

-Each of these stories have a caprarious revenge plan as the backbone and only Damián Szifron’s marvellous screenplay and direction holds them together so well.
+Each of these stories have a capricious revenge plan as the backbone and only Damián Szifron’s marvelous screenplay and direction holds them together so well.

 The Assassin or Nie Yinniang is cinematic richness.
 The setting, elaborate dresses, headgear, costumes and weapons are all a product of the Taiwanese director Hsiao-Hsein Hou vision.
 Even the dialogues, I imagine, must have been layered and nuanced.
 The reds and golds and bright yellows are a character in themselves.